caizikun/PICA-Python-Instrument-Control-and-Automation/docs/PICA_README.md

 ## Architecture

-The core design philosophy of PICA is the separation of concerns, implemented through a distinct **Frontend-Backend** architecture for each measurement module.
+The core design philosophy of PICA is the separation of concerns, implemented through a distinct **GUI-Backend** architecture for each measurement module.
 This is a key feature for the executable version of the software.

--   **Frontend (complete application):** Each measurement has a dedicated GUI script (e.g., `IV_K2400_Frontend_v5.py`) built with `Tkinter`.
+-   **GUI (complete application):** Each measurement has a dedicated GUI script (e.g., `IV_K2400_GUI_v5.py`) built with `Tkinter`.
 It is responsible for all user interaction, parameter input, and data visualization (live plotting).
 It runs in the main process.

 -   **Backend (CLI-based logic):** The instrument control logic is encapsulated in a separate class (e.g., `Keithley2400_Backend`).
 This class handles all `PyVISA` communication, instrument configuration, and data acquisition commands.